Experimental Multi-site Testbed for Advanced Control and Optimization of Hybrid Energy Systems: Platform Capabilities and Features

 \subsection{Control implementation and verification}

-HES change how controllers must be designed.
-While individual components can often be controlled independently, the strong electrical and thermal coupling in HES makes coordinated controller design both necessary and beneficial.
+HES require coordinated controller design due to strong electrical and thermal coupling between components.
 As power systems become increasingly inverter dominated, traditional sources of inertia and voltage support disappear, and these services must be provided through tightly integrated, multi-layer control across HES components.
 Addressing these challenges requires experimental validation of advanced control and coordination strategies under realistic operating conditions.
-The ATL testbed bridges this gap by providing a flexible platform to validate the control algorithms at both the component and system levels.
-At the component level, ATL allows direct implementation and testing of inverter and battery control algorithms, such as GFM and GFL modes, active/reactive power regulation, Volt-VAR control, and multi-inverter coordination, under programmable conditions including voltage sags, weak grid operation, and fault events.
+The ATL testbed bridges this gap by providing a flexible platform to validate control algorithms at component and system levels.
+At the component level, ATL enables direct implementation and testing of inverter and battery control algorithms, such as GFM and GFL modes, active/reactive power regulation, Volt-VAR control, and multi-inverter coordination, under programmable conditions including voltage sags, weak grid operation, and fault events.
 At the system level, the platform supports hierarchical and distributed control schemes, including model predictive control and economic dispatch-based coordination of batteries, PV, and electrolyzers.
-These validated control strategies enable the ATL to test algorithms for providing different grid services, summarized in Table~\ref{tab:dev_methods}.
-The shaded grid service is experimentally validated in the next section.
+These validated control strategies enable the ATL to test algorithms for providing grid services, summarized in Table~\ref{tab:dev_methods}.
+The shaded grid service is experimentally validated in this paper.